TheWistarInstitute/wi-hpc/apptainer/jupyter/README.md

 5. Start up the notebook in the container over the specified port.

 > [!IMPORTANT]
-> COPY OF THE URL STARTING WITH http://127.0.0.1 (also know as localhost)
+> COPY OF THE URL STARTING WITH http://127.0.0.1 (also known as localhost)

 ```bash
 apptainer exec scipy-notebook_latest.sif jupyter-notebook --no-browser --port=$PORT